 The U.S. Department of Agriculture today announced the names of individuals who will hold senior staff positions in Washington, D.C.

-Cathy Cochran has been appointed Director of the Office of Communications
+Juan Bautista Dominguez has been promoted to Deputy Director of Advance in the Office of Communications